rwxrob/homelab/LOG.md

 # Log of Work to Setup Homelab

+## Thursday, October 20, 2022, 6:30:30PM EDT

+* Mac Minis do not support iPXE boot (even from USB chain)
+* Realized Talos/Sidero would be great on Optiplex nodes (not Mac)
+* Completely dropping Talos/Sidero for now. ;(
+* Back to regular `kubeadm` "on prem" Kubernetes cluster
+* Dropping DHCP from private (VLAN18), not needed, safer, simpler

 ## Thursday, October 20, 2022, 5:23:37PM EDT

 * Overview of final VLAN setup on 198.18/15 divided in two